 Jujube juice and extract have been used topically to treat various skin irritations and inflammations, including psoriasis, eczema, and acne.
 You can consume the jujube fruit to get the same effects.
-It can also help to prevent the appearance of wrinkles and scars, as well as keep the skin wrinkle-free and energized with oxygenated blood.
+It can also help prevent the appearance of wrinkles and scars, as well as keep the skin energized with oxygenated blood.

 Jujube fruits are also linked to improving digestive processes within the body.
 This is mainly attributed to its fiber content, but the saponins and triterpenoids also play a part in this by optimizing the uptake of nutrients and promoting healthy movement of food through the bowels.
 This can help prevent constipation, cramping, bloating, and excess flatulence, as well as gastrointestinal conditions like colorectal cancer.

 The saponins and alkaloids found in jujube fruit have been directly linked with purifying the blood and eliminating harmful toxins from the body’s systems.
 This antioxidant effect can help prevent a large number of diseases and also ease the stress on the immune and lymphatic systems.